apluslms/aplus-course-template/README.md

     This command will compile the course, and store the compiled files inside the **\_build** directory.
 The **\_build** directory will contain all the HTML and YAML files that are generated from the RST source files.
 The **\_build** directory will also include all the static files such as images, CSS, JS and downloadable files.

-    **OR**

-    ```sh
-    ./docker-fast-compile.sh
-    ```

-    This script, as its name suggests, compiles the course slightly faster and also stores the compiled files inside the **\_build** directory.
-However, this command does not find changes in exercise YAML files unless you have also modified the RST files that link to the exercises.
-When you modify exercises, use `docker-compile.sh` in order to ensure that your changes are included in the build.

 2. Open the terminal, go to the course director and type the next command.